TAUSBV/dqf-api/v3/README.md

 <a name="projectStatus"/>
 ## Project Status
 Currently, we allow the update of status for Child Projects only.
 This is accomplished through [PUT /v3/project/child/{projectId}/status](http://dqf-api.ta-us.net).
 The status values are: ‘initialized’, ‘assigned’, ‘inprogress’ and ‘completed’.
-The only allowed value at the moment though is ‘completed’.
-You can retrieve a project’s status via [GET /v3/project/child/{projectId}/status](http://dqf-api.ta-us.net).
+The only allowed value you can update the status to currently is ‘completed’.
+You should use this as soon as a translation or a review task (that is mapped to a DQF child project) is done (ex. translator finishes and notifies PM).
+All the other statuses are automatically assigned through certain events in the API.
+You can retrieve a project’s current status via [GET /v3/project/child/{projectId}/status](http://dqf-api.ta-us.net).

 <a name="targetSegments"/>
 ## Target Segments